Ontario Railway Stations

 Toronto's second Union Station was built by the Grand Trunk Railway in 1873.
 It was extensively enlarged and refurbished in 1893 and dismanteled in 1931.

 The present-day Union Station was built in 1920 but did not open until 1927, largely due to beaureaucratic wrangling.
 Union Station remains in use as a railway station and transportation hub.

-The North Toronto CPR station was opened in 1916 and replaced an earlier station.
+The North Toronto CPR station was opened in 1916 and replaced an earlier station that was demolished in the 1920s.
 It closed in 1930.
 Since that time it has operated as a liquor and beer outlet.
 It was restored in 2004.